-Off-Farm Work - Items 12 - 17 (Both Versions CRR and Hogs)
+5.15.2 Off-Farm Work - Items 12 - 13

-Item 12 CRR/Item 13 Hogs - Off-Farm Work Screener
+Item 12 - Off-Farm Work Screener

-The next few questions in Section K ask about off-farm work for the principal producer, spouse, or any other member of the household.
-If one or all worked off the farm, then continue.
-If no one in the household also worked off the farm, then you can proceed to Item 15.
+The next few questions ask about off-farm work for the principal producer, spouse, or any other member of the household.
+If any member of the household, including the principal producer and spouse, worked off the farm (in any setting including another farm), then continue.
+If no one in the household also worked off the farm, then you can proceed to Section M (CRR)/Section L (Oats, Peanuts, Soybeans).